Veterinary ethics: Relation with medical ethics

 The subject is very similar to that of human medical ethics, in that the study of the relationship between the doctor and the patient relates closely to that of the veterinary surgeon and animal owner.
-However, the subject differs greatly in the consideration of the uses of animals - while a doctor’s duty may to preserve life at nearly all cost, the veterinary surgeon needs to adapt their attitude to health and longevity of life to the purpose of the animal (e.g., farm animals).
+However, the subject differs greatly in the consideration of the uses of animals - while a doctor's duty may be to preserve life at nearly all cost, the veterinary surgeon needs to adapt their attitude to health and longevity of life to the purpose of the animal (e.g., farm animals).

-Much of what is understood in the field of professionalism and professional responsibilities in confidentiality, preserving autonomy, beneficence, truth-telling, whistleblowing, informed consent and communication is largely lifted from the research done in the medical profession.
-The difference between the human patients and the animal patients does not interfere with the professionalism discussion between doctors and human patients and vets with their clients.
+Much of what is understood in the field of professionalism and professional responsibilities in confidentiality, preserving autonomy, beneficence, truth-telling, whistleblowing, informed consent, and communication is largely lifted from the research done in the medical profession.
+The difference between human patients and animal patients does not interfere with the professional discussion between doctors and human patients and vets with their clients.

 Another major difference between veterinary ethics and human medical ethics is the interplay with law.
 Human medical ethics has driven changes in the law and, to a lesser degree, vice versa.
-Largely involving cases of human rights a wide ranging variety of high-profile legal challenges in many countries have involved the use of ethics to encourage changes in law (for example, assisted suicide, abortion, duty of care, rights to refuse treatment).
+Largely involving cases of human rights a wide-ranging variety of high-profile legal challenges in many countries have involved the use of ethics to encourage changes in law (for example, assisted suicide, abortion, duty of care, rights to refuse treatment).
 Veterinary ethics does not have such a strong interplay.
 It is rare to have an animal-based legal challenge reach high into the legal system.
 Cases involving challenges to professionalism and duty of care are largely dealt with via the veterinary governing bodies.

 The veterinary profession remains largely self-regulating across the world (e.g., by the RCVS in the United Kingdom and AVMA in the United States).
 This has caused some controversy as to why the veterinary profession remains one of the few remaining self-regulating professions.
 Bernard Rollin wrote on the difficulty in keeping public confidence while remaining self-regulating; trust and impartiality are critical, but most important is the need for a profession to be self-sacrificial by putting the client's needs above that of the profession or professional.

 “Every profession—be it medicine, law, or agriculture—is given freedom by the social ethic to pursue its aims.
 In return, society basically says to professions it does not understand well enough to regulate, “You regulate yourselves the way we would regulate you if we understood what you do, which we don’t.
 But we will know if you don’t self-regulate properly and then we will [hammer you with draconian rules and] regulate you, despite our lack of understanding.”